 A further major social issue in Tsenkher, particularly for younger herder families, was a result of the Mongolian government policy of schooling now starting at the age of six.
 This has forced many young married women to live in the soum centre with their children for eight to nine months each year, while their husbands remain in the countryside herding.
-This puts immense strain on families from being separated for most of the year, and its short, medium and longer-term effects remain to be seen.
+This puts immense strain on families from being separated for most of the year, and its short-, medium- and longer-term effects remain to be seen.
 Not least for the growing generation at school in the soum centre: they are growing up isolated from their origins, as some elderly herders pointed out.
 A second major social issue in Tsenkher soum has resulted from young male herders with no secondary school education being unable to find wives, since so many young women seemed to go to Ulaanbaatar to study and not return.
-While the young men who stay in the soum are able to provide support to their ageing parents, which was a particular help to female-headed households, the longer-term effects of this kind of social change are very hard to foresee.
+While the young men who stayed in the soum were able to provide support to their ageing parents, which was a particular help to female-headed households, the longer-term effects of this kind of social change are very hard to foresee, especially when put together with all the social and environmental pressures resulting from the continuing development of mining and tourism, which might become even more pronounced in the future.